NCronJob-Dev/NCronJob/docs/features/minimal-api.md

 ## Minimal API for instant Jobs
 The minimal API also supports instant jobs, for this check out the [Instant Jobs](instant-jobs.md) documentation.

+## Minimal API for dependent jobs
+The minimal API also supports dependent jobs, for this check out the [Dependent Jobs](model-dependencies.md#minimal-api) documentation.